django/djangoproject.com/README.rst

 - Install and run from a virtual environment
 - Run with docker compose (see below)

-Install and run locally from a virtual environment
+Install and run locally from a virtual environment.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Create a `Python 3.12 virtualenv and activate it <https://docs.python.org/3/library/venv.html>`_